How to Get To Tangier?

 Reach Tangier By Ferry

-Tangier is a port city located at the western entrance of the Strait of Gibraltar.
-It’s got two ports; one is called Tanger Ville Port and placed near the city center, the other is Called Tanger MED Port and located 48Km/30Miles from the city center.
+In fact, Tangier is a port city that sets at the western entrance of the Strait of Gibraltar.
+Actually, it’s got two ports; Tanger Ville Port, near the city center, and Tanger MED Port, 48 km/30 miles away from the city center.

-Many ferry companies are operating year-round fast ferry sailings across the strait of Gibraltar, although only one covers all the lines.
+Many ferry companies are operating year-round fast ferry sailings across the Strait of Gibraltar, although only one covers all the lines.

 Tarifa → Tanger Ville Port (1h Crossing)